Skip to Content

 A Fine Day for a Hanging jane-davis.co.uk

-The public outcry that followed Ruth’s execution eventually led to the abolishment of capital punishment in the UK.
-She was, after all, a mother of two.
-But the full extent of the abuse she experienced throughout her life didn’t come to light until her sister published her story in 2005.
+The public outcry that followed Ruth’s execution eventually led to the abolishment of capital punishment in the UK, but the full extent of the abuse she experienced throughout her life didn’t come to light until 2005 when her sister published her memoir.
+Muriel revealed that both she and Ruth suffered horrific abuse at the hands of their father and that her oldest son, Robert, was their father’s.
+Their mother was aware, because she too was abused by him, but the sisters never spoke about it.

 “Women who are violent are monsterised by the system.” ~ Harriet Wistrich, human rights lawyer

-And so we return to the provocative book title and the question that is often asked: Had the partial defence of diminished responsibility been available to Ruth, would she have been convicted of the lesser charge of manslaughter?
-I wish that the answer would be yes, but to explore how Ruth might have been treated in twenty-first century Britain, we must find a ‘similar’ case – one in which a woman was driven to breaking point (and I have absolutely no doubt that Ruth was).
+That brings us back to the provocative book title and the question that is often asked: Had the partial defence of diminished responsibility been available to Ruth, would she have been convicted of the lesser charge of manslaughter?

 The case of Sally Challen (2010/11) offers a number a parallels.
 Like Ruth’s, Sally’ story made scintillating headlines.
 Middle-aged woman in middle-class Surrey bludgeons husband to death.
 Like Ruth, Sally took the weapon – a hammer – in her case to her former marital home, suggesting that her actions were pre-meditated.
 Sally also attacked an unarmed man, and was portrayed in court as a jealous woman out for revenge.
 After all, she herself admitted on film that if she couldn’t have him, she didn’t want anyone else to.